-Relations with forces operating under a United Nations mandate and Humanitarian Coordinators in the execution of this mandate.
-The relationship between the political/military elements of the United Nations presence and the humanitarian presence - including on the use of military escorts for humanitarian convoys - will be determined by agreement between the SRSG/RSG and HC/RC, and will be congruent with the Security Council mandate.
-In accordance with paragraph 8 of the Secretary-General's Note, the SRSG/ RSG and the HC/RC should resolve policy differences at the field level.
+The role and mandate of forces operating under a United Nations mandate is defined by the United Nations Security Council, and is binding.
+The Secretary-General's Note of 30 October 2000 will guide the relationship between Representatives of the Secretary-General, Resident Coordinators and Humanitarian Coordinators in the execution of this mandate.
+The relationship between the political/military elements of the United Nations presence and the humanitarian presence - including on the use of military escorts for humanitarian convoys - will be determined by agreement between the SRSG/RSG and HC/RC, and will be congruent with the Security Council mandate. accordance with paragraph 8 of the Secretary-General's Note, the SRSG/RSG and the HC/RC should resolve policy differences at the field level.
 Where this is not possible, the issue will be brought to the Headquarters task force for resolution.